Top 10 Oldest Language in the World Still Spoken Today

 - Tamil is the oldest modern language and is divided into three periods: Old Tamil (300 BCE – 700 CE), Middle Tamil (700 – 1600 CE), and Modern Tamil (1600 – Present).

 - The Tamil language has ancient inscriptions dating to around the 3rd century BCE.
+If you are someone willing to translate documents from Tamil to English, you will need a NAATI translator.

-Irish Gaelic: 4th century CE – Present (circa.
-1700 years old)
+Irish Gaelic: 4th century CE – Present (circa 1700 years old)

 - Period: Circa 4th century CE – Present (approximately 1700 years old)